primer/css/modules/primer-utilities/docs/box-shadow.md

 </div>
 ```

-These types of shadows are typically applied to elements with borders, like [`Box`](/styleguide/css/styles/core/components/box).
+These types of shadows are typically applied to elements with borders, such as the [Box component](/css/components/box).

 ```html
 <div class="col-5">